thexhr/myports/README.md

-# myports
-Collection of modified OpenBSD ports I use
+Just a random sample of OpenBSD ports I modified to my needs.
+Copyright belongs to the original authors, blah ...